junxit/us-congress-code/title-50/chapter-12/sec-191a.md

 ### Transfer of Functions

 For transfer of authorities, functions, personnel, and assets of the Coast Guard, including the authorities and functions of the Secretary of Transportation relating thereto, to the Department of Homeland Security, and for treatment of related references, see sections 468(b), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under section 542 of Title 6.
 “Secretary of Transportation” substituted in text for “Secretary of the Treasury” pursuant to section 6(b)(1) of Pub.
 L. 89–670, which transferred Coast Guard to Department of Transportation and transferred to and vested in Secretary of Transportation functions, powers, and duties, relating to Coast Guard, of Secretary of the Treasury and of other officers and offices of Department of the Treasury.
 See section 108 of Title 49, Transportation.

-### References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282

-Section 3 of title 14 redesignated section 103 of title 14 by Pub.
-L. 115–282, title I, § 103(b), Dec.
-4, 2018, 132 Stat.
-4195, and references to section 3 of title 14 deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
-L. 115–282, set out as a note preceding section 101 of Title 14, Coast Guard.